As virus grips nation, advocates move to halt evictions

 “Behind all of this is the bigger crisis,” Smythe said.
 “Not having enough affordable housing, not having livable wages and the disparities around income are still with us.”

-Atlanta Mayor Keisha Lance Bottoms signed an order on Tuesday meant to stop nonpayment evictions by the Atlanta metropolitan area’s public housing authorities for 60 days.
+Atlanta Mayor Keisha Lance Bottoms signed an order this week meant to stop nonpayment evictions by the Atlanta metropolitan area’s public housing authorities for 60 days.
 The moratorium is a “key component of our collective community efforts to prevent further exposure and spread of this virus,” Bottoms said in a statement.

 And in Chicago on Thursday, Cook County Sheriff Tom Dart announced that he was delaying enforcement of all eviction orders until April 30.
 During a televised address, Chicago Mayor Lori Lightfoot asked property owners to “show grace” with tenants.
 “No one needs the added stress of evictions, certainly not now,” she said.